Migrating Bluetooth Projects between SDK Releases

 Copy the needed SDK dependencies into your project from the updated SDK folder (e.g., if you use LE timer in your project, copy em_letimer.c / em_letimer.h into your project).

 Import your GATT database with the GATT configurator.
-Find the import button on the right side and import the gatt.xml file from your old project.
+Find the import button on the right hand side and import the gatt.xml file from your old project.
 Press Generate to generate the GATT database code in your project.

-Add your additional include directories (e.g., if you created a new folder for own header files or you copied SDK files into a new folder) and libraries in the project settings.
+Add your additional include directories (e.g., if you created a new folder for custom header files or you copied SDK files into a new folder) and libraries in the project settings.
 Important: do not press Generate in the GATT configurator after this point because it may regenerate project settings and cause your changes to disappear.

 You are ready to build your project.